Alexander Gregory Barmine: Writings

-Barmine began publishing anti-Stalinist, anti-communist writings within less than a month of his defection.
+Barmine began publishing anti-Stalinist, anti-communist writings within a month of his defection.
 He also published a short treatment of the Moscow trials, dated December 22, 1937, in an American foreign affairs magazine.

 He published his first book on Stalin's Terror, Memoirs of a Soviet Diplomat, in 1938.

 After the assassinations and questionable accidental deaths of several exiled Soviet citizens in Western Europe, including Trotsky's own son, Lev Sedov, he and an unidentified person left Europe for the United States in 1940.
-Barmine's aging mother and his two sons remained behind in the Soviet Union; unable to get them out of the country, he never saw them again.
+Barmine's ageing mother and his two sons remained behind in the Soviet Union; unable to get them out of the country, he never saw them again.

 He published a second book, One Who Survived, in 1945, in which he wrote:When I work on my book, I feel as though I were walking in a graveyard.
 All my friends and life associates have been shot.
 It seems to be some kind of a mistake that I am alive.
 By making his revelations public, Barmine felt the book might help frustrate Stalin's immediate desire to silence him.
 Upon its release, the Soviet government made no comment on Barmine's revelations, though they had denounced earlier works by other Soviet émigré authors.